-This section provides an overview of the measurable objectives to realize the State's vision for digital skills and adoption, including key performance indicators.
+This section provides an overview of the measurable objectives to realize the State's vision for digital equity, including key performance indicators.
 Each of the measurable objectives below apply to all covered populations.
-Unless otherwise specified, OSIT intends to realize the objectives below by 2031, when the State Digital Equity Capacity Grant Program concludes.
-The timeline for short-term targets is defined as award of the State Digital Equity Capacity Grant through the end of 2026 and long-term targets is defined as through the end of 2031.
-TBD is defined as "to be determined during implementation."
+Unless otherwise specified, OSIT intends to realize the objectives below by 2029, when the State Digital Equity Capacity Grant Program concludes.

 - Develop and Execute a Multi-Pronged Low-Income and Middle-Class Affordability and Access Strategy - a.
 All eligible Nevadans that want to enroll in the Affordable Connectivity Program have access to the assistance they need to do so. - i.
-Two State-funded digital navigators, up from zero currently, are hired within 3 months of plan approval and provide targeted and tailored ACP outreach and enrollment assistance to each covered population in partnership with local stakeholders. - ii.
+Two State-funded digital navigators, up from zero currently, are hired within 3 months of plan approval and provide targeted and tailored ACP outreach and enrollment assistance to each covered population in partnership with local stakeholders - ii.
 These navigators will plan and host 310 ACP enrollment assistance events partnership with local stakeholders in the next two years.
+OSIT

-- OSIT will prioritize a diversity of locations for the ACP enrollment events to ensure that digital navigators meet covered populations where they are and where they are most comfortable. - iii.
-OSIT will offer ACP enrollment training to government and non-government stakeholders that work with covered populations in all 17 counties. - b.
+- will prioritize a diversity of locations for the ACP enrollment events to ensure that digital navigators meet covered populations where they are and where they are most comfortable. - iii.
+OSIT will offer ACP enrollment training to government and non-government stakeholders that work with covered populations in all 17 counties by the end of 2024. - b.
 Universal broadband infrastructure access. - i.
 Every unserved and underserved location in Nevada (60,000+) have access to a high-speed internet service that is affordable, reliable, and scalable and meets the 100/20 Mbps definition of the BEAD program by 2029. - ii.
 All 600 underserved CAIs in Nevada have access to a gigabit symmetrical service by 2029.

-MEASURABLE OBJECTIVE KEY PERFORMANCE INDICATOR BASELINE MEASURE SHORT-TERM TARGET LONG-TERM TARGET 1.A.1 OSIT Digital Navigators on staff 0 2 2 1.A.2 Number of ACP enrollment events 0 100 310 1.A.3 Counties trained to provide ACP enrollment assistance 0 7 17 1.A.4 Increased proportion of people from covered populations with access to affordable internet resources See Section 3.2 TBD TBD 1.B.1 All unserved and underserved locations are served 0 20,000 60,000 1.B.2 All unserved CAIs are served 0 200 600 public sector partnerships to provide low-cost or no-cost devices, prioritizing covered populations.
+MEASURABLE OBJECTIVE KEY PERFORMANCE INDICATOR BASELINE MEASURE SHORT-TERM TARGET LONG-TERM TARGET 1.A.1 OSIT Digital Navigators on staff 0 2 2 1.A.2 Number of ACP enrollment events 0 100 310 1.A.3 Counties trained to provide ACP enrollment assistance 0 7 17 1.A.3 Increased proportion of people from covered populations with access to affordable internet resources See Section 3.2 TBD TBD 1.B.1 All unserved and underserved locations are served 0 20,000 60,000 1.B.2 All unserved CAIs are served 0 200 600 public sector partnerships to provide low-cost or no-cost devices, prioritizing covered populations.